cmoeckel91/ASSURE-REU-Electronics-Workshop/README.md

 ## Goals

-- To measure temperature and write data to internal flash
+[x] To measure temperature and write data to internal flash [x] Save time relative to startup to flash
-- Eventually, to use accelerometer + gyro to measure movement and save to internal flash
+[ ] Eventually, to use accelerometer + gyro to measure movement and save to internal flash

 ## CircuitPython